 The house at U Kunštátů takes its name from its builder, Boček of Kunštát and Poděbrady, who was a courtier at Prague Castle.
 Perhaps its most famous resident, however, was King George of Poděbrady, Bohemia’s first Hussite king (the metro station, Jiřiho z Poděbrad on the green A line, is named after him).
 George (Jiři in Czech) lived there from around 1453 to 1458, whilst he was employed as a bailiff in the Old Town, and was a descendant of Boček’s through his father, Viktor of Kunštát and Poděbrady.

 The following year, George was elected king by the Bohemian estates, and even some of the papal party supported his appointment, partially because he was considered more moderate than some in his attitudes towards the papal supporters, but also because the alternative might have been the appointment of a foreign ruler.
 It’s believed that George left U Kunštátů at this time, to take up his duties as Bohemia’s first Hussite king.
-The house, however, continued to be used as an official royal residence until the king’s death in 1471.
+The house, however, continued to be used as an official royal residence until the king died in 1471.

 Although not connected with the raising of the streets, another fascinating underground structure in Prague can be found at Vyšehrad, on the east bank of the Vltava.
 From vantage points such as Prague Castle or the Old Town tower you can see the twin towers of the neogothic church of Sts Peter and Paul at Vyšehrad, which dates to the fourteenth century (but was extensively rebuilt in the nineteenth).